Top 10 Things To Do – Your Amalfi Coast Villa Holiday

 4| Uncover the Ruins of Pompeii

 Unearth the ruins of this ancient city in the region of Campania.
 Buried under ash and pumice after Mount Vesuvius eruption in 79 AD, the city of Pompeii is an absolute marvel which takes you back in time through breathtakingly beautiful ruins.
-Close to Naples, you can also take a day trip over to the interesting city to taste its world-famous pizza.
+If you’re staying in the area, you can also take a day trip over to the Naples to taste its world-famous pizza.

 5| Day Trip to Naples